elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/whats_next.md

 The original plan for this book included additional features and more minigame ideas.
 However, the priority shifted to shipping a solid, stable release over an exhaustive resource.
-Rather than having many partially-implemented features, the hope is that this release will be a stable foundational resource.
+Rather than having many partially implemented features, the hope is that this release will be a stable foundational resource.

 As you grow your skills and experience, here are some additional features and